 Driving standards in Saudi Arabia are lower than in Australia.
 The annual death toll on Saudi roads is extremely high.
 An average of 19 people die on Saudi roads each day.
 Many drivers do not adhere to road rules and visibility on roads can be affected by dust storms.
 For further advice, see our road travel page.

+If you do travel outside the main cities, local authorities may show an interest in your presence.
 You should check with Saudi authorities whether you need approval to travel outside the main cities.
 You should travel with a companion if you do leave those cities.

 Saudi Arabia has an extensive network of checkpoints where you must present identification papers.
 For more details, see Local Laws.